 The workshops are supported by 5 interpreters (Farsi, Arabic, French, Somali, English) and 17 educators, psychologists, social workers etc who function as liaisons of the project.

-After the creative writing workshops end, the texts will be collected in a special publication in Greek and English.
+After the creative writing workshops end, the texts are included in a special publication in Greek and English.

 Organization: Hellenic Theatre/Drama & Education Network (TENet-Gr) in cooperation with the UNHCR Greece, (the UN Refugee Agency) as part of the “it could be me – it could be you” project.
 “It could be me – it could be you” is an awareness raising project, targeting the educational community at large, on refugees and human rights using experiential learning, theatre and educational drama techniques.

-Collaborating partners: ARSIS - Drama, PRAKSIS - Athens, Iliaktikda AMKE-Lesvos, Social EKAV - Athens, Regional Development Company of Parnonas - Tripoli, Development Agency of Karditsa S.A., Directorate of Secondary Education in Karditsa, International Organization for Migration - Patra.
+Collaborating partners: ARSIS – Association for the Social Support of Youth, PRAKSIS, Iliaktikda Civil Non-Profit Company, Kinoniko EKAV – Social First Aid Greek Team, Regional Development Company of Parnonas S.A., Development Agency of Karditsa S.A., Secondary Education Directorate of Karditsa, International Organization for Migration in Greece.